 Daylight starts its annual return with the Winter Solstice, but cold gray days continue well into the New Year.
 Gardens, shorn of flowers and deciduous leaves, are stark.
 In winter, evergreens make all the difference.
 And variegated varieties, their leaves edged, striped or splashed in contrasting tones, add zest and color to the landscape.
 With choice specimens available in many sizes and shapes, the only constant is variety.

 English holly (Ilex aquifolia), brightens landscapes and winter arrangements with glossy green leaves and vibrant red berries on female plants.
 Variegated varieties include ‘Argenteomarginata’, with white leaf edges and ‘Aureomarginata’, featuring yellow borders.
 Both can be grown as large shrubs or small trees, reaching up to 20 feet tall and 12 feet wide, with a pyramidal habit.
 Variegated English holly thrives in full sun to light shade.
 Nearby male varieties provide necessary pollination for female plants.

 ‘Golden King’ is one such male.
-An English holly hybrid (Ilex x altaclerensis), it features slightly more rounded leaves than its parent and golden variegation on the leaf edges.
+It is an English holly hybrid (Ilex x altaclerensis) that features slightly more rounded leaves than its parent and golden variegation on the leaf edges.
 Developed at England’s Highclere Castle, home to TV’s “Downton Abbey”, it grows up to 24 feet tall and 12 feet wide.